 - Become a monthly donor

-Hanna Cody is a Global Citizenship Fellow with UNICEF USA's End Trafficking Project.
+Hanna Cody is a former global citizenship fellow with UNICEF USA's End Trafficking Project.

 Photo at top: Girls raise their fists in solidarity at the Ashram boarding school in Thutibar in India's Rayagada district.
 India has the highest number of child brides in the world.
 An estimated 27 percent of girls in India are married before their 18th birthday. © UNICEF/UN0267945/Akhbar Latif